HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Experiment

-where $(x,y,z)$ denotes the position of MANO vertex.
-According to the definition, when the hand joints penetrate with each other, $\phi$ would take the positive value while zero otherwise.
-Using the formulation, we can measure the severity of penetration during the whole motion.
-Table~\ref{tab: ablation study} demonstrates that our model achieves the highest performance when using the proper motion representation and Interaction Loss.
+\paragraph{\textbf{Ablation Study}} At first, we demonstrate the effectiveness of the different motion representations in different tasks in Table \ref{table: ablation study}.
+The qualitative result is shown in Appendix.
+By incorporating the $\mathbf{Loss}_{interaction}$, we mitigate the issue of joint penetration, resulting in improved motion generation quality.
+Table~\ref{table: ablation study} demonstrates that our Interacting Hands DDIM with modular deisgn achieves the highest performance when using the proper motion representation and $\mathbf{Loss}_{interaction}$.